sissamatteo29/LearnHaskell/README.md

 First off, remember to check the environment variables of the operating system, to verify that the bin folder where the Haskell compiler and other tools reside is under the PATH variable.
 If you install the entire Haskell distribution, the bin folder with all you need is usually under C:\ghcup\bin.

-First off, it is necessary to know how and where to write the code:
+First of all, it is necessary to know how and where to write the code:
-- The Haskell code should be written in files with a .hs extension, which is the extension for source code Haskell files that can be fed to the compiler.
+- Haskell code should be written in files with a .hs extension, which is the extension for source code Haskell files that can be fed to the compiler.
 - Each Haskell source code file has to declare a module name at the beginning in order to be correctly executed.
 The module name has to start with a capital letter and it can have any name.
 The syntax to do that is the following: